 All the methods and even the email list provider suggested in the eBook are completely cost-free.
 It’s a great way to start building your brand online without making a huge first investment.

 Don’t stop there, though.
 There’s always opportunity for more growth!

 You may be ready to build your brand online with a more robust online brand including a website.
 That’s great because there are many opportunities available to grow online.

-I recommend looking for a good company that will help you grow your brand online.
-It’s important not to just look for a company to design a website, though.
-The most important part is growing your business.
+I recommend looking for a good web design company that will help your website succeed online.
 A great looking website without a business goal in mind to convert visitors will fail to offer any value.

 Already Have A Website

 Just because you already have a website it doesn’t mean you’re maximizing its potential.
-Many companies design websites that look beautiful and follow all design standards to a T. The bad part about that is design standards don’t always match business standards.
-Of course business is what your small business website is all about so you want someone focused on business and not only design.
+Many companies design websites that look beautiful and follow all design standards to a T. The bad part about that is design standards don’t always match business purpose.